tazama-lf/docs/Guides/demo-ui-guide.md

 ![send-transaction](../images/demo-send-button.png)
 <br>

-Go straight to the [Evaluation result dashboard overview](#evaluation-result-dashboard-overview) or read on for an overview of event flow and conditions first.
+Go straight to the [Evaluation result dashboard overview](#evaluation-result-dashboard-overview) or read on for an overview of event flow and conditions functionality first.

 [Top](#top)